ML4ML: Automated Invariance Testing for Machine Learning Models: Experimental Results and Analysis

-For each variance matrix, we generated 16 feature measurements (a full list in Appendix A), resulting in a $5\times16=80$ dimensional \emph{feature vector}.
+\textbf{Feature Extraction.} For each variance matrix, we generated 16 feature measurements (a full list in Appendix A \cite{liao2021ml4ml} ), resulting in a $5\times16=80$ dimensional \emph{feature vector}.
+Table 5 in Appendix A \cite{liao2021ml4ml} shows that some feature measurements at the CONF level have a strong correlation with the robust accuracy defined in Eq.\,\ref{eq:RobustAcc}.
+However, as shown in Fig. \ref{fig:ml4ml_exp}, it does not suffice to use robust accuracy only to approximate invariance qualities.
+Therefore we extracted multiple feature measurements at different locations to facilitate the training of ML4ML assessor(s), and thus replace the simple formula-based accuracy score defined in Eq. \ref{eq:RobustAcc}.

-For the three invariance types (rotation, brightness, and scaling), three ML experts provided each model in the repository with class labels (0: invariant, 1:variant).

-\paragraph{Result Analysis.} In each four development workflows, $W_1 \sim W_4$, we trained four ML4ML assessors, together with a numerical assessor as the baseline for comparison.
-The performance of these assessors are shown in Figure \ref{table:ml4ml_results}, from which we can make the following observations: \begin{itemize} \item The three DT assessors performed noticeably better than linear regression and the numerical assessor (Eq.\,\ref{eq:RobustAcc}).
-The only exception is perhaps with workflow \emph{Rotation with CNN5 on MNIST}, where the numerical assessor performed closely behind the three DT assessors. \item The performances of three DT assessors are consistently in the order of Random Forest, AdaBoost, and Decision Tree.
-This corresponds with the common wisdom that random forest and boosting are helpful when the training dataset is relatively small. \item The results of \emph{VGG13bn on CIFAR10} suggest a general pattern that assessing scaling-invariance might be slightly easier than rotation- and brightness-invariance. \item The results of \emph{CNN5 on MNIST} are not as good as other workflows, except the numerical assessor.
-Further investigation will be necessary to see if the main contributing factors resides with the CNN5 structure, the MNIST dataset, or the training of the ML4ML assessors. \end{itemize}
+\paragraph{Result Analysis.} In each of four development workflows, $W_1 \sim W_4$, we trained four ML4ML assessors, together with a numerical assessor as the baseline for comparison.
+The performances of these assessors are shown in Table \ref{table:ml4ml_results}, from which we can make the following observations: \begin{itemize} \item The three DT assessors performed noticeably better than linear regression and the numerical assessor (Eq.\,\ref{eq:RobustAcc}).
+The only exception is perhaps with workflow \emph{Rotation with CNN5 on MNIST}, where the numerical assessor performed similarly to the three DT assessors. \item Random forest consistently performs better than AdaBoost.
+This is aligned with the observation in \cite{noisylabel_survey, noisylabel_intro, spam_filter} where bagging methods were shown to counteract noisy annotations, while AdaBoost tends to place larger weights on noisy or mislabelled instances. \item The results of \emph{CNN5 on MNIST} are not as good as other workflows, except for the numerical assessor.
+Further investigation will be necessary to see if the main factors reside with the CNN5 structure, the MNIST dataset, or the training of the ML4ML assessors. \end{itemize}